top of page

 Fragments of Our Love Story Series

 The lady cups reference the ancient tradition of feminine totems and goddess figures with their plump bellies and wide hips.
 In contrast to contemporary beauty ideals, these figures demonstrate the capacity for life and abundance that used to be celebrated.
-By covering large sections of their forms with my own poetic text, I fill them with a narrative of love, each poem spilling from one cup to the next.
+By covering large sections of their forms with her own poetic text, she fills them with a narrative of love, each poem spilling from one cup to the next.
 The continuity across feminine forms reflects the way that women’s stories are often fragmented by culture and time.

 EXHIBITIONS